frsykml/bankmarketingdataset/README.md

 - Adding **synthetic features** that improve analysis.
 - Exporting the transformed data into **Parquet format** for efficient storage.
 - Generating insights with **data visualizations**.
+## 🎥 RAG-Based Insights  Demo

+Demo for RAG-based assistant analyzing the Bank Marketing Dataset using Streamlit